 For many months now we've heard accusations leveled against "the UN" for allowing Saddam Hussein to garner illicit funds through the Oil for Food Program.
 There are some in Congress and elsewhere calling for Kofi Annan's resignation.
 Yet the Secretariat had no decision making role in setting the terms of the Oil for Food Program.
-The program itself was a product of a Security Council resolution; all subsequent modifications to the program were established through Security Council resolutions; and implementation of the program, including OIP, was overseen by the 661 Committee, which made procedural decisions, as well as lower-level substantive decisions.
+The program itself was a product of a Security Council resolution; all subsequent modifications to the program were established through Security Council resolutions; and implementation of the program, including OIP, was overseen by the 661 Committee, which made the decisions regarding implementation.